What are they? What do they do?

 - Identifies and eliminates non-existent assets and optimizes return-on-asset ratios

 The problems that surround you because of ghost assets, don’t have to haunt your business.

-A proper instated asset tracking and management solution will help you deal with your ghost assets and will verify the number of fixed assets you actually have.
+A proper instated asset management solution will help you deal with your ghost assets and will verify the number of fixed assets you actually have.